-Depending on the desired outcome, quality of the oil and personal preference, essential oils can be used in the three following ways:
+Depending on the desired outcome, quality of the oil, and personal preference, essential oils can be used in the three following ways.

-Applied to the skin
+Applied to the Skin

 There are a variety of ways to apply essential oils to the skin.
 People with sensitive skin and children should be more careful with this method.
-Using a carrier oil such as olive, grapeseed, sweet almond or coconut oil is a helpful way to dilute the essential oils before applying them topically.
-Do not use butter, margarine or petroleum-derived products as carrier oils.
+Using a carrier oil such as olive, grapeseed, sweet almond, or coconut oil is a helpful way to dilute the essential oils before applying them topically.
+Do not use butter, margarine, or petroleum-derived products as carrier oils.

-Essential oils are commonly applied to the feet, because they absorb well into the body this way.
+Essential oils are commonly applied to the feet because they absorb well into the body this way.
 Massaging the feet first helps increase circulation and therefore the effectiveness of the oil.
-They are also sometimes applied to the ears, neck, forehead, chest or other affected areas of the body.
+They are also sometimes applied to the ears, neck, forehead, chest, or other affected areas of the body.
 Do not put essential oils in the eyes.

 The smell of essential oils creates a response in the brain, and inhaling them is a very common method of use.
-A couple drops of essential oil can be added to a spray bottle with water and sprayed.
+A couple of drops of essential oil can be added to a spray bottle with water and sprayed.
 Oils can be smelled directly from the bottle, or added to a hot compress and applied to a certain part of the body.
-A drop or two can be applied to a handkerchief, put on a pillow, added in a bath, used in a diffuser or added to a bowl of hot water.
-Depending on the type of oil used, it can help deodorize, reduce stress, boost the immune system or induce sleep.
+A drop or two can be applied to a handkerchief, put on a pillow, added in a bath, used in a diffuser, or added to a bowl of hot water.
+Depending on the type of oil used, it can help deodorize, reduce stress, boost the immune system, or induce sleep.

 This oil has a calming effect, so it is a great way to help induce sleep and reduce anxiety.
 It can be added to a spray bottle with water and sprayed on the pillow or sheets, added to a diffuser before bedtime, or rubbed into the skin on the ears or feet.

 Lavender oil is an effective and natural insect repellent.
-It also helps promote healing the skin from cuts, burns and acne and is helpful in removing splinters.
+It also helps promote healing the skin from cuts, burns, and acne and is helpful in removing splinters.

 This is a highly versatile oil that has a long list of uses.
 Lemon is energizing, rejuvenating, detoxifying, and disinfecting.
-It is commonly used to boost energy and improve mental clarity, so apply it to the skin, inhale it, or add a couple drops of internal-grade oil in a glass of water when your energy level dips.
+It is commonly used to boost energy and improve mental clarity, so apply it to the skin, inhale it, or add a couple of drops of internal-grade oil in a glass of water when your energy level dips.
 It is also used to treat anxiety, either alone or in combination with lavender.

 Another common use for lemon oil is in homemade cleaning products.
-Lemon oil is widely praised for its disinfecting, degreasing and deodorizing properties.
+Lemon oil is widely praised for its disinfecting, degreasing, and deodorizing properties.

 It has a great natural scent, unlike the synthetic fragrances that are used in many common household products.

-- To freshen breath, add a drop of the oil to toothpaste or rinse with a drop of oil in a bit of water.
+- Remedy #4: To freshen breath, add a drop of the oil to toothpaste or rinse with a drop of oil in a bit of water.
 For an upset stomach, inhale a bit of the oil or rub some externally on the stomach.

-- When treating soar muscles, rub a drop or two of oil on the affected areas.
+- Remedy #5: When treating sore muscles, rub a drop or two of oil on the affected areas.

-- To treat bad breath or inflamed gums, add a drop to toothpaste or rinse with a drop or two of oil in a bit of water.
+- Remedy #8: To treat bad breath or inflamed gums, add a drop to toothpaste or rinse with a drop or two of oil in a bit of water.
 Be sure not to swallow the tea tree oil and beware that it will have a strong taste.

-- To treat lice, mix 1 teaspoon of tea tree oil to 2 tablespoons of olive oil.
+- Remedy #9: To treat lice, mix 1 teaspoon of tea tree oil with 2 tablespoons of olive oil.
 Apply enough to coat all the hair, especially near the roots of the hair.
 Put a shower cap on and let the mixture remain on your hair for at least 30 minutes.
-Rinse out the oil out and then try to comb your hair with a nit comb for lice.
+Rinse out the oil and then try to comb your hair with a nit comb for lice.
 Repeat this procedure several times, as this treatment will likely kill the bugs but not necessarily the eggs.

-- To treat dandruff, add tea tree oil to your shampoo, so it is a 1 to 20 ratio of tea tree oil to shampoo.
+- Remedy #10: To treat dandruff, add tea tree oil to your shampoo, so it is a 1 to 20 ratio of tea tree oil to shampoo.
 Use the shampoo once a week and keep it away from your eyes when lathering.